 All your friends on Snapchat will benefit from snap photos and videos that have good lighting.

 For everyday chats, use the largest possible text size and ensure that the text is legible against your background image.
 For more information on this, read our color and contrast article.
 The default text is a smaller white font with a black line behind the text.
 This smaller text may be hard to read for people with low vision.
 The larger text option is located in the top right corner of screen after you type out your caption.
 The button is shaped like a “T” for text.
 There is also an option to change the color of your text appears in the top right corner of the screen after you type your text.
 (This option is only available for the larger text format option.)

-- Use the post description area to add alternative text to images and to caption video posts
+- Use the post's description area to add alternative text to caption video posts

 - Use the zoom-in feature to look at photos more closely by “pinching” the image with your fingers on the screen